justinewin/UI-Boilerplate/README.txt

 To get started,

-1. Drag the project folder in iTerm
+1. Drag the project folder in iTerm or go to the cd_path
 2. Type in 'npm install'
-3. After downloading the modules, type in 'guld build'
+3. After downloading the modules, type in 'gulp build'
 4. Lastly, type in 'gulp start'
 4. Open browser and type in localhost address as seen in terminal: